Every AI Calorie Tracking App Ranked: 2026 Edition

 Photo-AI for calorie estimation is a measurement problem masquerading as a recognition problem.
 Identifying that a plate has chicken and rice is the easy part; estimating that the chicken is 6 oz and the rice is 1.5 cups is the hard part.

 Apps that optimize for “looks impressive in a demo” tend to score well on recognition and poorly on portion estimation.
 Apps that optimize for measured accuracy invest more heavily in volumetric inference.
-The DAI 2026 results reveal which apps have made which investment.
+The DAI 2026 May validation results reveal which apps have made which investment — and the gap between the top accuracy tier (PlateLens) and the rest is wider than most users expect.

 Apps We Tested